 - Using a toothpick or brush dipped in the glue, smear it from side to side of the window hole in the plastic part so that a small membrane of glue forms in the hole

 - Leave it to dry without touching it – You will know it’s dry when the glue turns clear from its normal milky color

 It is also a great helper when you need to create the glass of positional and other lights on a model.
 Just a put small blob of the glue where you want the “glass” to form and leave it to dry.
 When dry, it is possible to paint the “glass” with acrylic clear paints such as Tamiya’s X-27 Clear Red.

-The glue can be used to glue canopies of aircraft models or windscreens of car model without fear of them getting damaged.
-If you accidentally put the glue where you don’t want it, just wipe it off with a moistened q-tip.
+The glue can be used to glue canopies of aircraft models or windscreens of car models without fear of them getting damaged.
+If you accidentally put the glue where you don’t want it, just wipe it off with a moistened Q-tip.
 The glue is waterproof when cured.
 For example, a bit of isopropyl alcohol can be used to remove the cured glue.

 Just like other white glues, the Kristal Klear will take some time to cure thoroughly.
 Don’t touch the parts when the glue is not cured yet.
 Otherwise, there is a risk of spoiling the alignment of the glued parts.

 Plastic Model Kit Gluing Tips

 - If you accidentally apply the glue where you don’t want it, there’s no way to remove it as it will immediately start dissolving the plastic.
 However, you can repair the damage with a bit of filler and sandpaper.
 Clear parts can also be saved if you sand the damage down and then polish the part back to its original clearness.
 Fine-grade sandpapers and polishing compounds are your best friends in this case.

 - If the parts are refusing to stay glued together, make sure the surface is clean.